 The Order Scheme supports housing delivery to meet identified needs in the borough, both providing improved quality of accommodation for social tenants and a significant uplift in housing numbers overall.

-The proposed housing mix also introduces a greater range of choices in the area through intermediate products.
-Tenure blind approach to facilitate a genuinely mixed and inclusive community.
+The proposed housing mix also introduces a greater range of choice in the area with a tenure blind approach to facilitate a genuinely mixed and inclusive community.

 The Order Scheme will deliver more affordable (and private sale) homes comprising up to 282 new homes, including: 57 replacement affordable homes for returning residents plus 83 new affordable homes.
 This is 50% affordable housing provision based on total unit numbers (and 52% based on floorspace).
 This supports the critical need for new affordable homes across London and at a local level as per the adopted NPPF and London Plan guidelines.